Getting serious about the Internet of Things

 “Because of the importance of mobile in our lives today, you have a chance to make a difference not today but in the future because this is still very much in the development stage.”

-Martin Weiss is chair and professor of the Department of Informatics and Networked Systems at the University of Pittsburgh’s School of Computing and Information.
+Martin Weiss is a professor in the Department of Informatics and Networked Systems at the University of Pittsburgh’s School of Computing and Information.
 To learn more about his research, click here. http://j.mp/1jEmgxU